 A major benefactor of the charitable fund raising that is one of the airshow's core aims is the Royal Air Force Benevolent Fund, which receives approximately 40% of the fund raised.
 In 2008 the 120,000 visitors to the airshow helped raise £250,000.
 Details about the RAF Benevolent Fund can be found at www.rafbf.org

-The Fund benefits service personnel and their dependents and importance of this was highlighted by today's tragic loss of a Tornado F3 and both crew members following a crash in Scotland.
+The Fund benefits service personnel and their dependants and importance of this was highlighted by today's tragic loss of a Tornado F3 and both crew members following a crash in Scotland.

 Yet again it seems that if it remains serviceable a former Lincolnshire resident, Vulcan XH558 will be one of the key performers that steps up to the plate for the organisers and hopefully provide some inspirational moments over the weekend.